copenhagenatomics/CA_DataUploader/README.md

 After this you can download the release zip file here form github or FTP it to your RaspberryPi and run it with this command:

-> sudo mono --debug CA_AverageTemperature.exe
+> mono --debug CA_AverageTemperature.exe

 ![alt text](https://github.com/copenhagenatomics/CA_DataUploader/blob/master/ScreenShots/CA_AverageTemperature.exe.png)

 or

+Run the CA_DataUploader.exe (on Windows or Linux)

+> mono --debug CA_AverageTemperature.exe

 ![alt text](https://github.com/copenhagenatomics/CA_DataUploader/blob/master/ScreenShots/CA_DataUploader.exe.png)